 Israel-Iran War 2026: Full Day-by-Day Timeline

 US President Donald Trump ordered the launch of Operation Epic Fury, a joint US-Israeli military campaign against Iran.
-This followed failed nuclear negotiations and came just before the holy month of Ramadan.
-The operation aimed to destroy Iran’s nuclear program, ballistic missile capabilities, and key leadership targets.28 February 2026
+The operation followed the collapse of nuclear negotiations and was launched just before the holy month of Ramadan.
+Its primary objectives were to destroy Iran’s nuclear program, ballistic missile capabilities, and key leadership targets.

-The war began with massive surprise US-Israeli airstrikes across Iran, hitting nuclear sites, missile bases, air defenses, and leadership compounds in Tehran and other cities.
-Nearly 900 strikes occurred in the first 12 hours.
-Supreme Leader Ayatollah Ali Khamenei was killed in a precision strike along with several top officials and family members.
+The war began with massive surprise US-Israeli airstrikes across Iran, targeting nuclear sites, missile bases, air defense systems, and leadership compounds in Tehran and other major cities.
+Nearly 900 strikes were carried out in the first 12 hours.
+Supreme Leader Ayatollah Ali Khamenei was killed in a precision strike, along with several top officials and members of his family.
 Iran immediately retaliated with waves of ballistic missiles and drones targeting Israel and US bases in the region.

 1 March 2026

-US and Israeli forces continued heavy strikes on Iranian military and industrial targets in over 20 provinces.
-Iran launched further missile barrages at Israel, causing alerts nationwide and some damage.
-Iranian-backed proxies, including Hezbollah in Lebanon, stepped up rocket attacks on northern Israel.
+US and Israeli forces continued heavy airstrikes on Iranian military and industrial targets in over 20 provinces.
+Iran launched further missile barrages at Israel, triggering nationwide alerts and causing some damage.
+Iranian-backed proxies, particularly Hezbollah in Lebanon, intensified rocket attacks on northern Israel.
 Civilian casualties were reported in Iran from strikes near sensitive sites.

 2–3 March 2026

-Strikes intensified as the US and Israel targeted more missile launchers and production facilities.
-Iran hit Israeli cities and attempted to disrupt shipping and energy infrastructure in the Gulf, affecting Jordan, Saudi Arabia, and other states.
-Hezbollah escalated attacks on Israel.
-Regional airspace was closed in several countries, stranding flights.
-Mojtaba Khamenei was later named Iran’s new Supreme Leader amid the chaos.
+Strikes intensified as US and Israeli forces targeted additional missile launchers and production facilities.
+Iran struck Israeli cities and attempted to disrupt shipping and energy infrastructure in the Gulf, affecting Jordan, Saudi Arabia, and other states.
+Hezbollah escalated its attacks on Israel.
+Regional airspace was closed in several countries, leading to stranded flights.
+Amid the chaos, Mojtaba Khamenei was named Iran’s new Supreme Leader.

 Mid-March 2026 (4–16 March)

-The conflict entered a sustained phase of daily US-Israeli airstrikes on Iranian missile stockpiles, nuclear infrastructure, and IRGC sites.
-Iran responded with repeated missile and drone waves against Israel.
-On 17 March, Israeli strikes killed senior officials including Ali Larijani and intelligence minister Esmaeil Khatib.
-Iran’s proxies continued cross-border attacks, and the Strait of Hormuz faced threats, spiking global oil prices.
+The conflict entered a sustained phase of daily US-Israeli airstrikes focused on Iranian missile stockpiles, nuclear infrastructure, and IRGC sites.
+Iran responded with repeated waves of missiles and drones against Israel.
+On 17 March, Israeli strikes killed senior officials including Ali Larijani and Intelligence Minister Esmaeil Khatib.
+Iran’s proxies continued cross-border attacks.
+Threats to the Strait of Hormuz caused global oil prices to spike sharply.
 Casualties mounted rapidly on both sides.

 17–23 March 2026

-Israel focused on degrading Iran’s remaining missile and drone capabilities while the US conducted thousands of strikes overall.
+Israel concentrated on degrading Iran’s remaining missile and drone capabilities, while the US conducted thousands of strikes overall.
 Iran fired multiple barrages, including cluster munitions, causing civilian injuries in Israeli cities.
-Ceasefire efforts through Oman, Egypt, and Pakistan began but made little progress as both sides continued operations.
-Iran’s new leadership rejected early proposals.
+Ceasefire efforts mediated by Oman, Egypt, and Pakistan began but made little progress, as both sides continued military operations.
+Iran’s new leadership rejected early ceasefire proposals.

 24–26 March 2026

-Israel launched a 48-hour surge of strikes on Iranian missile production sites, explosives factories, and nuclear-related facilities in provinces like Esfahan and Tabriz.
+Israel launched a 48-hour surge of intense strikes on Iranian missile production sites, explosives factories, and nuclear-related facilities in provinces such as Esfahan and Tabriz.
 Iran responded with its latest major missile waves (reported as the 53rd barrage), causing widespread damage and injuries across Israeli cities including Tel Aviv, Haifa, and Petah Tikva.
 Israel claimed to have destroyed a large portion of Iran’s missile launchers.
-US forces reported hitting over 10,000 targets since the war began.
+US forces reported hitting over 10,000 targets since the beginning of the war.

-This timeline is based on the latest verified developments.
-The situation is fluid and evolving rapidly.
+This timeline is based on the latest verified reports from credible sources.
+Casualty figures and damage assessments vary slightly across different outlets.
+The situation is highly fluid and evolving rapidly.

 Comments